-I am currently working on the next two parts of the series which will chronologically take place before the story in "Die grüne Frau" (The Green Woman).
+I am currently working on two parts of the Sawyer-series which will chronologically take place before the story in "Die grüne Frau" (The Green Woman).
 Publication dates are currently unknown.

-If you are on Facebook, you may take a look at my special page "Bone Ship Mysteries" to get more info about my novel series.
+If you are on Facebook, you may take a look at my special page "Bone Ship Mysteries" to get more info about my historical novel series and bone ships.

 I am absolutely thrilled that I am already mentioned on websites (thanks a lot, Siri and Selma!): The World according to Dina.